shailjasarawagi/document-review-screen/README.md

-# Document Review Interface
+# Document Review Application

-A comprehensive React-based document review interface for extracting and confirming data from documents with interactive field highlighting and validation.
+## Overview

+This is a React-based web application for reviewing documents with interactive field selection, zoomable document viewing, and theme switching capabilities.
+The application allows users to navigate multi-page documents, select and highlight fields, and manage them via a sidebar interface with virtualized list rendering for performance.

 ## Features